 NOTE 3: Newly created instances of empty record types are considered to be initialized.

-TString getTypeEncoding() Returns the type encoding attribute as defined in the TTCN-3 module.
+TString getTypeEncoding() Returns the type encode attribute as defined in the TTCN-3 module.
+If no encode attribute is defined the distinct value null is returned.
+If the type has more than one encode attributes associated with it, all encode attributes are concatenated to a single string using LF (line feed char(0, 0, 0, 10) ), CR (carriage return char(0, 0, 0, 13) ) or their combination as a separator.

 TString getTypeEncodingVariant() This operation returns the value encoding variant attribute as defined in the TTCN-3 module, if any.
+If no encoding variant attribute is defined, the distinct value null is returned.
+If the type has more than one variant attributes associated with it, all variant attributes are concatenated to a single string using LF (line feed char(0, 0, 0, 10) ), CR (carriage return char(0, 0, 0, 13) ) or their combination as a separator.
+In case the type supports multiple encodings, the function returns variants for all encodings.
+Each variant is prefixed with the associated encode attribute and followed by a full stop character in this case.

-If no encoding variant attribute is defined the distinct value null is returned.
+TStringseq getEncodingAttributes() Returns all enconde attributes of the type as defined in the TTCN-3 module.
+If no encode attribute is defined the distinct value null is returned.

+TStringseq getVariantAttributes(in TString encoding) This operation returns all variant attributes of the type as defined in the TTCN-3 module.
+If no encode attribute is defined, the distinct value null is returned.
+The parameter is used to specify encoding the variant attributes are related to.
+It is required when the type has multiple encodings associated with it.
+If the type uses a single encoding, the parameter can be set to the special value null.
+The operation returns the special value null, if the parameter specifies a non-existent encoding or if it contains null and the type contains multiple encodings.

 TStringseq getTypeExtension() Returns the type extension attribute as defined in the TTCN-3 module.

 Value parseValue(in TString val) This operation creates a new value of the given type from a string provided in the parameter.
 The input string shall use valid TTCN-3 syntax for values or templates of this type.
 The only references allowed in the input string are type references.
 If the input string contains an error, the distinct value null is returned.
 The operation is an optional part of the TCI and tool vendors are not required to support value parsing.
 If not supported, parseValue will always return the distinct value null.